mtgrosser/hack_chime/README.md

 # Hack Chime
 ## Hackintosh startup chime with Arduino

-Hack Chime is an Arduino circuit which detects BIOS POST beeps and plays the Mac boot chime.
+Hack Chime is an Arduino circuit which will detect the BIOS POST beep from your Hackintosh and play the Mac boot chime, or an alert sound in case of POST errors.

 BIOS beeps encountered during normal operation (for example on the Linux console) can be replaced with a custom sound, as the Apple boink or funk.